 - your marketing efforts, the way you would promote the platform and engage users of both kinds (tourists and service providers).

-In our further articles, we'll delve into some specifics of hospitality industry and estimate what this would cost you to build an OTA with a basic functionality.
+Check out our further articles, which delve into some specifics of hospitality industry and estimate what this would cost you to build an OTA with a basic functionality.
 Stay tuned!

 - What Does It Cost to Build an Online Travel Agency?
 Part 2: Welcome to Hospitality Industry